 A deep part down the center of the head was then smoothed over the ears and placed in a bun at the back of the neck.
 Ringlets of curls could also decorate the sides of the head, pinned back with a bow for young ladies.
 The volume at the side made wearing a tight bonnet possible.

-In the 1850s the side curls were out of fashion except for the very young or for evening wear.
-1850s hair was slightly waved or smoother to the back bun.
+In the 1850s, the side curls were out of fashion, except among the very young or for evening wear.
+1850s hair was slightly waved or smoothed to the back bun.
 A net or snood tamed frizz.

 Makeup – Respectable women never admitted to wearing makeup.
 A little face powder was acceptable.
-However, if you can make your cheeks a little rosey and lips a bit pink for a wind chilled look without looking like you are wearing modern makeup then, by all means, wear some.
+However, if you can make your cheeks a little rosy and your lips a bit pink for a wind chilled look without looking like you are wearing modern makeup, then by all means wear some.
 Here is a guide to wearing Victorian makeup.

 Perfume – Please avoid wearing perfume.
 Modern scents are too strong.
-Instead, do as the Victorians did and keep bowls of potpourris of lavender and lemon verbena near your clothing or in sachets in dresser drawers.
+Instead, do as the Victorians did and keep bowls or potpourris of lavender and lemon verbena near your clothing or in sachets in dresser drawers.
 This will add a touch of feminine fragrance.

-This year at the Dickens fair I put a spin on our costumes by dressing to match my daughter’s “Nightmare Before Christmas” dress.
-Black and white stripes were common at this time so my costume was mostly period correct for a middle-class woman yet not too serious.
-Naturally, Oscar matched too with a striped cravat my father wore at his wedding.
+This year at the Dickens fair, I put a spin on our costumes by dressing to match my daughter’s “Nightmare Before Christmas” dress.
+Black and white stripes were common at this time, so my costume was mostly period correct for a middle-class woman, yet not too serious.
+Naturally, Oscar matched too with the striped cravat my father wore at his wedding.

 Let us know in the comments what your tips and tricks are for creating a Dickens-era costume.